-39. On or about May 27-29, 2019, Plaintiffs reviewed RCCL's website and RCCL's shore excursion brochure, including the information set forth in paragraphs 19-21 above.
+39. At some time prior to the excursion, Plaintiffs reviewed RCCL's website and RCCL's shore excursion brochure, including the information set forth in paragraphs 19-21 above, approximately one month prior to the cruise and/or during the actual cruise.